themeteorchef/saas-stripe/saas-stripe.md

     </div>
     <div class="form-group">
       <input type="submit" class="btn btn-success btn-block" data-loading-text="Setting up your trial..." style="margin-top: 40px; margin-bottom: 20px;" value="Put me on the rocketship">
-      <p>After you click, we'll setup your account and start your trial.
-Again, <strong>your card will not be charged until your trial has ended</strong>.</p>
     </div> <!-- end .form-group -->
   </form>
 </template>